lechugadiego/olympics_data_project/README.md

 ## Clean Data

 Easier to analyze data can be found in [clean-data/](./clean-data/) folder.
-In addition to the results and bios info, you can find data files with additional lat/long location data for athletes, NOC region codes, and historic populations of countries over time.
+In addition to the results and bios info, you can find data files with additional lat/long location data for athletes, NOC (National Olympic Committee) region codes, and historic populations of countries over time.